Graduate Student Resources

 Counseling Center

 The Counseling Center is located on the first floor of Prichard Hall and provides free confidential mental health counseling and crisis intervention for students.
-Students may call 304-696-3111 to schedule an appointment with one of the full-time counselors.
-Students can also use WellTrack for wellness resources (marshall.welltrack.com/).
+Students may call 304-696-3111, email counselingcenter@marshall.edu, or go to the website to schedule an appointment with a counselor.
+Students can come to the office M-F, 9:00 a.m. to 3:30 p.m. for a drop-in without having a scheduled appointment.
+There is a 24/7 support/crisis line at 304-696-2550 for immediate support anytime.

 The HELP Program